-We may purchase a portion of our Agency RMBS through forward settling transactions, including "to-be-announced" ("TBA") securities transactions.
-We account for TBA securities as derivative instruments if either the TBA securities do not settle in the shortest period of time possible or if we cannot assert that it is probable at the inception of the TBA transaction, and throughout its term, that we will take physical delivery of the Agency RMBS for a long position, or make delivery of the Agency RMBS for a short position, upon settlement of the trade.
-However, we have not entered into these TBA securities transactions as a hedge of our interest rate risk.
+We may purchase a portion of our Agency MBS through forward settling transactions, including "to-be-announced" ("TBA") securities transactions.
+We account for TBA securities as derivative instruments if either the TBA securities do not settle in the shortest period of time possible or if we cannot assert that it is probable at the inception of the TBA transaction, and throughout its term, that we will take physical delivery of the Agency MBS for a long position, or make delivery of the Agency MBS for a short position, upon settlement of the trade.